ShunSakurai/asana-navigator/README.md

 ### MVP:

 #### Putting projects on top:
-- [x] Display projects on top
+- [x] Show projects on top
 - [x] Place project section selectors on top

 #### Going to sibling subtasks:
-- [x] Display arrows to go to previous/next sibling subtasks
+- [x] Show arrows to go to previous/next sibling subtasks

 #### Setting new parent tasks:
 - [x] Set new parent task from the toolbar